samadhicsec/threatware-docs/docs/source/create/components.md

 :  A brief description of the purpose of the Component in relation to the system being threat modelled.
 :::{admonition} Common mistake
 :class: warning
-The `Purpose` given is really generic and doesn't help someone who is not familiar with the system to understand what the Component does.
+It's a common mistake to state a `Purpose` that is really generic and doesn't help someone who is not familiar with the system to understand what the Component does.
 For instance for a `Database` if you have a `Purpose` of `Stores data` then that doesn't help, so it would be better to say `Persistance storage for Service A that includes PII and password hashes`
 :::

 In-scope